Former Rexford apple orchard would host array. One that will generate 6.9 megawatts

 First of all, a proposal for a 6.9 megawatt solar farm in the town’s west end.
 It was formally presented to the Planning Board at its most recent session.

-The project, by Borrego Solar, calls for 18,495 panels to be built.
-Located on a 21.5-acre parcel at 267 Sugar Hill Road in the Clifton Park’s Rexford section.
-Built on land that was previously an apple orchard.
+So the project by Borrego Solar has 18,495 panels to be built.
+Located on a 21.5-acre parcel at 267 Sugar Hill Road.
+All in the Clifton Park’s Rexford section.
+Built on land consequently that was previously an apple orchard.
 Plans call for the array to be surrounded by a seven-foot fence.

 In addition and according to proposal submitted to the town planning department by Borrego, construction of the array will take approximately six months.